The Institute (King novel): Reception

 Publishers Weekly gave the novel a rave review, writing, "King wows with the most gut-wrenching tale of kids triumphing over evil since It [...]
 Tapping into the minds of the young characters, King creates a sense of menace and intimacy that will have readers spellbound [...]
 Not a word is wasted in this meticulously crafted novel, which once again proves why King is the king of horror."
 Kirkus Reviews praised the book, though commented that it wasn't as scary as some of King's other work, saying, "King fans won't be disappointed, though most will likely prefer the scarier likes of The Shining and It."
 Booklists Carl Hays praised the novel, saying, "King devotees will, of course, devour this latest suspenseful page-turner, but any reader looking for a smart thriller about an unusual black ops organization will find this compelling and rewarding.
 With his usual blend of plot twists and vividly drawn characters, King remains at the top of his game."

 Writing for The Sunday Times, John Dugdale called it "a captivating, hybrid novel" but questioned its meaning, saying, "What it all adds up to, though, is unclear."
 Talking of Mrs. Sigsby and the people at the Institution, Laura Miller of The New York Times said, "Of all the cosmic menaces that King’s heroes have battled, this slow creep into inhumanity may be the most terrifying yet because it is all too real."
 In January 2020, Truly Hunter said, "Fans of Stephen King will likely fall in love with this book.
 If readers are looking for something new that feels like classic King, this is the book to pick up.
 It is a new take on an old premise with a classic Stephen King spin.
 The novel has everything King readers have come to expect and it could be the one recent King release that stands as a new classic from the author," however criticized the book's length.
-King noted connections between the novel and some of former President Donald Trump's actions, including "Children, seeking asylum at the border ... being removed from their parents under the administration’s family separation policy."
+King noted connections between the novel and some of President Donald Trump's actions, including "Children, seeking asylum at the border ... being removed from their parents under the administration’s family separation policy."